SingaFx/SmartPrice/README.md

 npm install smartprice --save
 ```

 Require and use smartprice in your project.
 There is currently only one method and one property right now.
 Typical usage would be to call the `updatePrice` function, which takes two parameters and returns an ES6 Promise.
 The two parameters are an array of currency pairs to update, and an optional array of exchanges to exclude.
-After the updatePrice function has been executed, the result of the resolved promise can be read, or the priceObj can be read directly.
+After the updatePrice function has been executed, the result of the resolved promise can be read, or the `priceObj` property can be read directly.
 Ex:

 ```javascript
 const sp = require('smartprice');